 The primary purpose in family portrait is not so much for the present, but for tomorrow.
-Family portraits remind of us of how we were, yesterday, and thus transport us back to a time we love and treasure.
+Family portraits remind us of how we were, yesterday, and thus transport us back to a time we love and treasure.
 It’s about reliving cherished memories.

 After the years have gone by and you’re sitting back, enjoying your family portrait, you will have long forgotten the price paid and quality of your portrait.
-What you will notice, however, are the faces and expressions captured in the photographs displayed upon your wall.
-The larger and more life-like the head sizes, the greater connection to the past and the precious memories of days gong by.
+What you will notice, however, are the faces and expressions captured in the photographs displayed on your wall.
+The larger and more life-like the head sizes, the greater connection to the past and the precious memories of days gone by.

 Therefore, when it comes to family portraits, SIZE matters.

 Head Size, as you may have gathered, is the quintessential benchmark when choosing a portrait size.
-Head Size is measured temple to temple, and varies depending on the number of people in a portrait.
+Head Size is measured temple-to-temple and varies depending on the number of people in a portrait.

 Whereas in an individual portrait we’d liked to see a minimum ‘temple-to-temple‘ Head Size of 5-6 inches, the preferred minimum temple-to-temple head size for a family portrait is 2-3 inches.
 Though we would, of course, love to see larger Head Sizes in family portraits, to do so would mean portrait sizes exceeding seven feet!
 Such larger dimensions are impractical and would prove to be too expensive for the vast majority of families.
 Because of this, we are forced to compromise and settle on a smaller temple-to-temple width of only 2-3 inches.

 Thus, you will receive a greater connection from your portrait by selecting an appropriate temple-to-temple Head Size over the choosing a finer quality and finish.